GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/customizing-content-for-different-users/en.md

-# Customizing content for different users
+# Lesson 5: Customizing content for different users

 We can retrieve a different response in a field depending on some piece of queried data, such as the roles of the logged-in user.